 - Create a method to quantify the impact of your new SDRs.

-- Develop the appropriate workflows and processes that will make your SDRs seamlessly fit it.
+- Develop the appropriate workflows and processes to make your SDRs fit seamlessly.

 - Identify growth opportunities that will allow you to train and retain the most talented SDRs.

-These are the times you’ll want to draft an amazing SDR team:
+These are the times you’ll want to draft a fantastic SDR team:

 - You currently have a huge volume of leads, so you need to target the right ones.